List of Shameless (British TV series) characters: Paddy Maguire

 Paddy starts a relationship with a dance enthusiast named D'reen (Cathy Murphy), and makes plans to emigrate to Cuba with her.
-When he realizes that he cannot leave his family and business, Paddy puts a stop to his plans, and shares one last dance with D'reen before she leaves.
+When he realises that he cannot leave his family and business, Paddy puts a stop to his plans, and shares one last dance with D'reen before she leaves.

 Paddy begins applying heavy pressure on Jock, the owner of the boxing club, who had borrowed heavily from the Maguires.
 Meanwhile, he relentlessly belittles Micky when he wants to join the fire brigade.
 Micky's self-confidence falls through the floor and he berates Paddy for always putting him down.
 Paddy's belligerence towards Jock leads Jock to set himself and the club on fire.
 Micky risks his life to save Jock.
 When Jock is in hospital, Paddy reveals that he had been a young boxer at the club; he had real potential to use his skills to get a better life, but Jock essentially sold him to a crime family.
 Micky reveals to Paddy that he lied about passing his fire test.
 Paddy tells Micky it doesn't matter, Micky is still more of a man than he will ever be.

 On 6 March 2010, it was announced that Sean Gilder had quit Shameless after five years with the show because of his rumored dislike of Tina Malone who portrays Mimi.
 He departed Shameless at the end of Series 7, Episode 14.

 After Paddy's departure, Mimi gives birth to her eighth child, Cilla.
 It is unclear whether or not Paddy has died.
 Frank utters the words, at one point in the show: "I never thought I would say this, but bring back Paddy Maguire!"
 Although, in the same episode, Joe Pritchard (Ben Batt) implied to Karen that Paddy was killed after returning to Ireland.
 In episode 14 of series 8 a coffin is carried through the estate, supposedly with Paddy inside, but it turns out this was Paddy's way of smuggling guns to the rest of the Maguires.
 Jamie tells Kelly that Paddy's plan was to make the police think he was dead, so he could start again, and that he is now living in Thailand.